vinnyroca/3D_Software/docs/index.md

 #### Reading Responses

 Reading responses are due by 5 p.m. the day before discussions.
+Reading responses should be posted in proper Discord channel.

 Reading responses will be graded on the level of engagement the student has with the text.
 Is the student connecting the text to other readings or experiences?
 Is the student engaging with the text through questions, disagreements, or new lines of thought?

 As reading responses are essential to the discussion section of the course, late reading responses will not be accepted.

-#### Late Work and Extensions
+### Late Work and Extensions

 For all exercises, late work will not be accepted.
 Completing exercises on time is essential to the progression of the course.
 Not completing exercises will result in a student falling behind.
-In the situation that extra time is need to complete exercises and project pieces, student's must reach out to the instructor as soon as possible.
+In the situation that extra time is need to complete exercises and project pieces, students must reach out to the instructor as soon as possible.

 Late projects not ready by their assigned crit day will automatically loose one letter grade.
-If the project in late by more than one week, the project will lose another letter grade.
-Projects that have missed the due date by more than two weeks cannot receive more than 50 percent credit.

-## Resources
+Each day the project is late, it will loose one more letter grade.
+After three days, the project will not be accepted.

-### Discord
+### Discord and Email

 For this class, we will be sharing our exercises, reading responses and project pieces through Discord.
-Students will be invited to join the class discord server on the first day of class.
+Students will be invited to join the class Discord server on the first day of class.

+I will respond to Discord messages and email within 24 hrs of receipt.
+I will respond to messages sent over the weekend on the following Monday.

-### Canvas
+### Box Submissions

 Submissions for the class will be made through Box links, links to Box submissions will be on the class website.